Vote by Mail:

-Vote by Mail: The VPC started R&D on Vote By Mail (VBM) in 2004.
-In 2010, the VBM program targeted RAE registered voters with a very high likelihood of not voting in the midterm election.
-The program was already cost-effective, but the evaluation of the program has allowed the VPC to produce a new breakthrough model of VBM that will increase the return on investment in this critical turnout methodology by a staggering 39 percent.
+For more than a decade, the VPC has conducted intensive research on Vote By Mail (VBM) strategies to increase voter turnout.
+In past elections, the VBM program targeted RAE registered voters with a very high likelihood of not voting in the midterm election.
+The program was already cost-effective, but the evaluation of the program allowed the VPC to produce a new breakthrough model of VBM that will increase the return on investment in this critical turnout methodology.

-GOTV Programs: The VPC’s R&D on Get Out The Vote (GOTV) programs has opened new turnout vistas with its dramatic downstream findings.
-The VPC is the first organization to show that some of its key turnout programs not only generate net additional votes (votes that would not have been cast were it not for VPC’s turnout programs) in the election for which the programs are run, but that the programs continued to generate net additional votes in the next election even though VPC had no subsequent contact with the voter after the first election.
-In other words, not only was there an initial effect from the program that resulted in more votes being cast at that election, there was also a downstream effect of more votes being cast at the subsequent election as a result of the initial program.
+The VPC was the first organization to show that some of its key turnout programs not only generate net additional votes (votes that would not have been cast were it not for VPC’s turnout programs) in the election for which the programs are run, but that the programs continued to generate net additional votes in the next election–even though VPC had no subsequent contact with the voter after the first election.
+In other words, not only was there an initial effect from the program that resulted in more votes being cast, there was also a downstream effect of more votes being cast at the subsequent election as a result of the initial program.

-- Leveraging civic responsibility– in 2007 in the Kentucky governor’s election, the VPC built on academic research to develop a variety of GOTV treatments that leverage Americans’ belief they are supposed to vote.
-The four treatments developed not only produced inexpensive net additional votes in 2007, three-quarters of the effect persisted through the 2008 presidential election.
+- Leveraging civic responsibility.
+The VPC has built on academic research to develop a variety of GOTV treatments that leverage Americans’ belief that they are supposed to vote.
+The four treatments developed not only produced inexpensive net additional votes, but persisted through subsequent elections.

 Partnering with National and State-based Canvass Operations:

 In addition to running its own programs, the VPC frequently partners with state-based canvass operations to increase response rates and reach.
 The VPC work with partners shows there are important synergies to be had by combining mail and canvass programs in registration drives.